 Your doctor also may want to look at your spine to see if it's inflamed.
 One way to do that is with a test called an MRI (magnetic resonance imaging).
 It uses a large magnet and a computer to create an image of your spinal cord.

 You also might need to see a doctor who specializes in treating eyes (ophthalmologist) and have an optical coherence tomography (OCT) to check for damage to the optic nerve.

 There's no cure for NMO, but there are medicines and other treatments that can help ease your symptoms, including:

 Drugs to prevent attacks.
-The FDA has recently approved two drugs to treat it.
+The FDA has recently approved three drugs to treat it.
 Eculizumab (Soliris), inebilizumab-cdon (Uplizna), and satralizumab-mwge (Enspryng) work by targeting the defective antibodies that attack the healthy cells in your body, triggering NMO.
 Your doctor may prescribe you other drugs to suppress your immune system.